google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 you have entered a name, you should see a mostly black screen with animated text that contains `state: GET_JOB`.
 If you see `state: NO_CONNECTION` then the worker application is failing to connect to the server.

+Don't care about the other kinds of worker?
+[Skip ahead to running shaders on workers](#running-shaders-on-the-worker-applications).

 ### `vulkan-worker-android`